Late Stage Alzheimer's Program

-In the last Alzheimer’s disease stage, your loved one may lose their ability to effectively carry on a conversation, respond to their environment, and eventually lose their ability to control their movement.
+In the last stage of memory loss, your loved one may lose their ability to effectively carry on a conversation, respond to their environment, and eventually lose their ability to control their movement.
 Although your loved one is likely to be able to say phrases or words, their communication abilities will be significantly hampered, and you may notice significant personality changes.
-In the late stage of Alzheimer’s, your loved one may:
+In the late stage, your loved one may:

 - Lose awareness of their surroundings as well as of recent experiences

 - Require around-the-clock and assistance taking care of themselves with daily activities